 Top chefs know that using filtered water produces stronger flavors, quicker cooking times and all-around optimal results in the kitchen.

 Healthier Skin and Hair

-Reduce your body's exposure to harsh chlorine and synthetic chemicals that can cause damage and excessive drying.
+Reduce your body's exposure to harsh synthetic chemicals that can cause damage and excessive drying.

 Bathe yourself in Aquasana filtered water for noticeably healthier, more moisturized skin and hair.

 Intelligently engineered to maximize potent filtration media for ultimate performance.

 The Aquasana Rhino's unique upflow, dual tank design increases water contact time with contaminant grabbing media and prevents clogging or media channeling.